Devwarlt/pstk-core/README.md

 # Core Algorithms
 [![license-badge]][license] ![framework-badge] ![language-badge] [![version-badge]][version]

-**Core Algorithms**, also known with acronym CA, are a collection of features available in .NET framework that enhances PServer performance related to multithreading, parallel programming and concurrent programming scenarios.
-Can be ported to any MMO interface with properly adjusts and implementation.
-However, target is for any PServer server source.
+**Core Algorithms**, also known with acronym CA, are a collection of features available in .NET framework that enhances game server performance using concepts of multithreading, parallel programming and concurrent programming.
+Can be ported to any other interface with properly adjusts and implementation.
+However, target is for any game server structure.

 If you want to see how to use specific classes of this DLL, checkout these [**examples**][examples].